P. G. T. Beauregard: Shiloh and Corinth

 Having become a political liability in Virginia, Beauregard was transferred to Tennessee to become second-in-command to General Albert Sidney Johnston (no relation to Joseph E. Johnston) in his Army of Mississippi, effective March 14, 1862.
 The two generals planned the concentration of Confederate forces to oppose the advance of Maj.
 Gen. Ulysses S. Grant before he could combine his army with that of Maj.
 Gen. Don Carlos Buell in a thrust up the Tennessee River toward Corinth, Mississippi.
 The march from Corinth was plagued by bad weather, which delayed the army's arrival by several days, and during that time, several contacts were made with Union scouts.
 Because of this, Beauregard felt the element of surprise had been lost and recommended calling off the attack, but Johnston decided to proceed with the plan.
-In the Battle of Shiloh, which began April 6, 1862, the Confederates launched a surprise attack against Grant's Army of the Tennessee, which despite days of prior reports of Confederate troop movements, were completely unaware that the entire Army of Mississippi was coming right at them.
+In the Battle of Shiloh, which began April 6, 1862, the Confederates launched a surprise attack against Grant's Army of the Tennessee, which despite days of prior reports of Confederate troop movements, were completely unaware that the entire Army of Mississippi was coming directly at them.
 Once again a more senior general named Johnston deferred to the junior Beauregard in planning the attack.
 The massive frontal assault was marred by Beauregard's improper organization of forces—successive attacks by corps in lines 3 mi long, rather than assigning each corps a discrete portion of the line for a side-by-side assault.
 This arrangement caused intermingling of units and confusion of command; it failed to concentrate mass at the appropriate place on the line to affect the overall objectives of the attack.
 In midafternoon, Johnston, who was near the front of the battle action, was mortally wounded.
 Beauregard, positioned in the rear of the army to send reinforcements forward, assumed command of the army and Johnston's overall Western department (officially designated "Department Number Two").
 As darkness fell, he chose to call off the attack against Grant's final defensive line, which had contracted into a tight semicircle backed up to the Tennessee River at Pittsburg Landing.